edwardlavender/temp_abund_proj/README.md

 impacts of climate change on the relative abundance of shallow-water marine fish at a global scale.

-In this work, we developed an approach based on species’ thermal niches to predict changes in the relative abundance of more than 2,000 shallow-water marine fish species under future temperature change scenarios (Figure 1).
+In this work, we developed an approach based on species’ thermal affinities to predict changes in the relative abundance of more than 2,000 shallow-water marine fish species under future temperature change scenarios (Figure 1).

 <img src="README_overview.png"/>